 A key observation from Figure 6 is that the ΦII and ΦNPQ response appears roughly opposite, or inversely proportional with respect to irrigation, whereas ΦNO is relatively indifferent.

 This suggests that our maize hybrids are endowed with a degree of photochemical resilience even when facing environmental stress.
 This is great news for farmers who depend on improved genetics to smooth out the inevitable bumps in the road from seed emergence to maturity.
 It’s a nasty world out there, so the plant must be equipped with mechanisms to self-regulate and/or avoid stress to reach the point of physiological maturity.
 Fortunately, evolution has equipped terrestrial plants with various mechanisms for survival; fluorescence emission and NPQ are just two examples.
 For the farmer, however, plant survival is no comfort.
 Any stress, no matter how slight, can impact plant metabolism, photochemistry, and ultimately, net carbon assimilation.
-It’s left to the farmer’s knowledge, operations savvy, and keen judgement at every point to optimize productivity.
+It’s left to the farmer’s knowledge, operations savvy, and keen judgment at every point to optimize productivity.
 Those who’ve experienced the agony of defeat in crop failure understand it’s a supremely hard act to follow.

-It can be observed in both hybrids that no irrigation produced trend lines trailing well beneath full season and critical stage irrigation, particularly at higher PPFD.
+It can be observed in both hybrids that trend lines for no irrigation trailed well beneath full season and critical stage irrigation, particularly at higher PPFDs.
 But hybrid P1870 trails considerably lower compared to NK78S.
 It can also be noticed that the diffuse lower ETR boundary consists entirely of points estimated from plots where no supplemental irrigation was applied.
 Three such plots: 204, 305, and 403 are annotated in Figure 6.
 Not coincidentally, grain yield from these same plots placed in the lower 25th percentile.
 Recall above where I posited that a clear ETR envelope indicated normal self-regulation of the electron transport chain whereas a diffuse envelope implicates a perturbation, or uncoupling, of electron transport, a kink if you will, in the photochemical chain in PSII.
 It can be deduced from the ETR envelopes in Figure 6 that hybrid P1870 exhibited greater diffusion compared to NK78S.
 Also recall that hybrid P1870 was planted at a higher population density: 40,000 plants per acre vs. 30,000 plants per acre for NK78S.
 The evidence from ETR analysis suggests that P1870 overall was less resilient in terms of sustaining normal electron transport at tasseling; in particular, some plants in plot 403 were apparently stressed to the point of uncoupling.
 We observed similar ETR signatures in the linear growth phase V12, when plant-to-plant competition for resources was maximal (not shown).
 In short, the ETR analysis suggests that hybrid P1870’s planting density was too high relative to the available resources or, that particular hybrid was not well adapted to higher populations, or both4.
 In any case, ETR appears to be a highly sensitive and visually distinct marker of phenotypic adaptive capability in the field.

 Finishing, let’s wrap things up point by point: